MonkeyDa23/Horizon-Roleplay-1/supabase/functions/INSTRUCTIONS.md

 ---

+## Step 5: How to Get Discord IDs

+For the final configuration step, you will need Server, Channel, and Role IDs.
+Here's how to get them:

+1. In your Discord app, go to **User Settings** (gear icon) -> **Advanced**.
+2. Enable **Developer Mode**.
+3. Now you can right-click on anything in Discord to get its ID:
+    -   **Server ID:** Right-click your server's icon -> "Copy Server ID".
+    -   **Channel ID:** Right-click any text channel -> "Copy Channel ID".
+    -   **Role ID:** Go to Server Settings -> Roles, right-click a role -> "Copy Role ID".

+---

-## Step 5: Final Configuration in Admin Panel
+## Step 6: Final Configuration in Admin Panel

 Once your website is running, you need to link it to your Discord server and set up notifications.

 1. Log into your website with your admin account.
 2. Navigate to the **Admin Panel**.
 3. Go to the **Appearance** tab:
     -   Fill in your **Discord Guild ID**.
-(Right-click your server icon in Discord -> "Copy Server ID".
-You need Developer Mode enabled).
 4. Go to the **Notifications** tab:
-    -   Fill in the **Webhook URLs** for the channels where you want to receive notifications (e.g., new submissions, audit logs).
+    -   Fill in the **Channel IDs** for the channels where you want to receive notifications (e.g., new submissions, audit logs).
     -   Fill in the **Mention Role IDs** for roles you want to ping in those notifications.
-(Right-click a role -> "Copy Role ID").
 5. Click **"Save Settings"** on both pages.

 ---